gahan4/nfl-schedule/README.md

 ## 📁 Repository Structure

 - `data/` – Raw and processed datasets
 - `src/` – Code for data processing, modeling, and optimization
-- `app/` – Streamlit app that presents the final results
+- `app/` – Code to create Streamlit app that presents the final results
 - `results/` – Output files, trained models, and plots

 ---